mircopergreffi/pyd01/revisions/rev1.0/README.md

 This are outputs (OUT3, OUT4, OUT5, OUT7, OUT8, OUT9, OUT10)

 Pay attention to the relay connected to the output 5 (OUT5), it is connected directly to the external voltage.
-When closed, the external voltage is provided OUT5.
+When closed, the external voltage is provided to OUT5.
 Additionally, input 5 (IN5) can detected wheter there is a low-resistance path connected to OUT5.
 This is useful with some doors because they carry power to the lock mechanism with pins in the door frame, when the door is opened the circuit is broken and IN5 can detect this in order to detect the status of the door (opened or closed) without additional sensors.